slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Don’t ask the barber whether you need a haircut."
 -- Daniel S. Greenberg*

-> *"Whenever there is an argument between two sides, find the third side." (...)
-"Anything you say before the word «but» does not count."
--- Kevin Kelly*

-> *"If you don’t know, it’s because you are not interested in it."
--- Naval Ravikant*

 > *"When a measure becomes a target, it ceases to be a good measure."
 -- Goodhart’s Law*